 Q. How quickly does the SuperKettle heat up from cold?

 A. If the SuperKettle is fully filled with cold water, it usually takes a little less than 30 minutes to reach operating temperature.
-Usually it is topped up when partly filled, so heats much more quickly.
+Commonly it is topped up when partly filled, so heats the contents much more quickly.
 Owners soon get used to refilling the Superkettle when they know they will not need boiling water for a little time.